 You may need to convert your Pomeranian Puppy’s weight from metric to ounces prior to using our growth chart for Pomeranian puppies.

-- Find puppy’s current age to the left then follow along until you find 34;
+- Find the puppy’s current age to the left then follow along until you find 34;

 - Follow to the bottom of that column estimated adult weight is 5lbs.

-When in doubt use 3 times x your Pom pup’s weight at 8 weeks or if your Pomeranian is a little older; pup’s weight at 12 weeks should be multiplied by 2 for an approximate Pomeranian adult weight.
+When in doubt use 3 times x your Pom pup's weight at 8 weeks or if your Pomeranian is a little older; the pup's weight at 12 weeks should be multiplied by 2 for an approximate Pomeranian adult weight.

 This is the Pomeranian size chart I have used at Dochlaggie Poms for over 40 years to calculate adult Pom weights.
 Dochlaggie has bred many Best in Show winning champion Pomeranians and the Pomeranian puppy size chart has helped me to assess pups and potential champion Pomeranians.

 Pomeranian Weight Chart in Pounds